milocarbol/dice-api/README.md

 ## Integrating with Slack

-Add a new "slash command" that makes a GET request to <your server>/roll/slack.
+Add a new "slash command" that makes a GET request to &lt;your server&gt;/roll/slack.
 Done.
 Example: "/roll 1d20+5"